justabayet/BarkBudget/README.md

-# INAB (I Need A Budget)
+# BarkBudget

-INAB is a budgeting app built using React.js that allows users to track their expenses, set financial targets, and monitor their financial status.
+BarkBudget is a budgeting app built using React.js that allows users to track their expenses, set financial targets, and monitor their financial status.
 The app features a responsive design, intuitive user interface, and a secure login system for user privacy.

 ## Features

-INAB offers several features that help users manage their finances more effectively:
+BarkBudget offers several features that help users manage their finances more effectively:

 - **Expense Tracking and Forecasting**: Users can enter their expenses and the app will display a summary of their spending habits.
 The app also provides forecasting tools that help users plan for future expenses.